Safeguarding children from extremism

 The Prevent Strategy aims to prevent people from becoming terrorists or supporting terrorism.
 Institutions including schools and academies have a statutory duty to address the risk of any form of radicalisation and extremism.

-Moor End Academy staff and the Governors have completed Prevent Training and/or WRAP (Working to Raise Awareness of Prevent) Training during this academic year.
+Moor End Academy staff and the Governors complete Prevent Training and/or WRAP (Working to Raise Awareness of Prevent) training.
+This is refreshed on a bi-annual basis.
 All staff are confident about the referral process in the academy if they suspect a student is being radicalised or drawn into extremist behaviour.

 Tackling online extremism